najamsk/najamsk_old/source/_posts/2013-07-07-empower-your-outlook-with-powershell.markdown

 {% gist 5944515 %}

-This funciton will take email objects and wrap html mark around thema before saving them into a html file.
+This function will take email objects and wrap html mark around them before saving them into a html file.